 Here is my list of the best places to take pictures in Los Angeles:

 If you only stop at one place on this list the Griffith Observatory is a must, it has to be one of the most instagrammable places in LA.
-Once at the observatory you get a beautiful view of the Los Angeles skyline.
+Once you’re at the observatory you get a beautiful view of the Los Angeles skyline.

 LACMA “Urban Light”

 Day or Night the “Urban Light” exhibit at Lacma is a popular destination.
 Basically any instagrammer can appreciate the unique rows of street lights here.
+The grounds of LACMA also have some interesting environments to explore but the most prominent feature is Urban Light.

 Angels Gate Park (Basketball Court/Korean Friendship Bell)